ReferEverything: Towards Segmenting Everything We Can Speak of in Videos: Abstract

 \section{Abstract}

 We present \methodname, a framework for segmenting a wide range of concepts in video that can be described through natural language.
-Our method capitalizes on visual-language representations learned by video diffusion models on Internet-scale datasets.
-A key insight of our approach is preserving as much of the generative model’s original representation as possible, while fine-tuning it on narrow-domain Referral Object Segmentation datasets.
-As a result, our framework can accurately segment and track rare and unseen objects, despite being trained on object masks from a limited set of categories.
-Additionally, it can generalize to non-object dynamic concepts, such as waves crashing in the ocean, as demonstrated in our newly introduced benchmark for Referral Video Process Segmentation (Ref-VPS).
-Our experiments show that \methodname performs on par with state-of-the-art approaches on in-domain datasets, like Ref-DAVIS, while outperforming them by up to 12 points in terms of region similarity on out-of-domain data, leveraging the power of Internet-scale pre-training.
-We include all of the video visualizations at \href{https://miccooper9.github.io/projects/ReferEverything/}{https://miccooper9.github.io/projects/ReferEverything/}.
+Our method leverages the universal visual-language mapping learned by video diffusion models on Internet-scale data by fine-tuning them on small-scale Referring Object Segmentation datasets.
+Our key insight is to preserve the entirety of the generative model's architecture by shifting its objective from predicting noise to predicting mask latents.
+The resulting model can accurately segment rare and unseen objects, despite only being trained on a limited set of categories.
+Additionally, it can effortlessly generalize to non-object dynamic concepts, such as smoke or raindrops, as demonstrated in our new benchmark for Referring Video Process Segmentation (Ref-VPS). \methodname performs on par with the state-of-the-art on in-domain datasets, like Ref-DAVIS, while outperforming them by up to 12 IoU points out-of-domain, leveraging the power of generative pre-training.
+We also show that advancements in video generation directly improve segmentation.